Courses

 The Law of Reflection

 Light behaves in a very predictable manner.
-If a ray of light is observed while it is reflecting and approaching off a flat surface, the behaviour of this light, when reflected, follows a predictable law called the Law of Reflection.
+If a ray of light is observed while it is reflecting and approaching a flat surface, the behaviour of this light, when reflected, follows a predictable law called the Law of Reflection.
 The ray of light approaches the mirror and this ray is called Incident Ray and the ray of light that leaves the mirror is called reflected ray.
-T

 The law of reflection in class 8 science ch 13 notes will tell you that the point of incidence where this ray strikes and a line is drawn perpendicular to its surface is called a normal line.
 This line divides the angle between the reflected ray and the incident ray into equal angles.
-The angle of incidence is the angle which is formed between the incident ray and the normal ray.
-And the angle between normal and reflected ray is called the angle of reflection.
+The angle of incidence is the angle that is formed between the incident ray and the normal ray.
+And the angle between normal and reflected rays is called the angle of reflection.

 Regular and Diffused Reflection